 Regional Campus First-Year and Transfer Application Deadline

-*Stamford Applicants: Students interested in living in UConn's new residential facility on the Stamford campus are advised to complete the admissions application no later than March 1 in order to receive a decision and apply for housing before the April 1 Stamford housing priority deadline.
+*UConn Stamford Applicants: Students interested in living in UConn's residential facility on the Stamford campus are advised to complete the admissions application no later than March 1 in order to receive a decision and apply for housing before the April 1 Stamford housing priority deadline.

 Decision notifications are made on a rolling basis for fall applicants who indicate a regional campus as their first choice.
 Typically students will begin to receive admission notifications for fall semester entry in mid-January.